The Appennines – the real Italian mountains

 Meeting point: Vicchio (FI), piazza Giotto, (15 min transfer to the start point)

-Trek the mountainous area of Mugello and discover a natural environment that’s rich in history.
+Trek to the ghost village in the mountainous area of Mugello and discover a natural environment that’s rich in history.

 The Apennines is a mountain range that stretches from the north to the south of Italy.
 It crosses through Mugello, enriching the town with its incredible mountainous landscape.